 Go to Find Journals to learn how to find or browse journals.

-Go to Find Theses to learn how to find theses and dissertations.
+Go to Find Theses and Dissertations to learn how to find theses and dissertations.

-Go to Find Books/Reference to learn how to find books and reference works.
+Go to Find Books and Reference Content to learn how to find books and reference works.

 If writing is not your strong point, visit Writing Help for some great resources.